 You can look at the calendar of events here.
 The calendar shows what weeks have lessons, as well as when group lessons, recitals, and other studios events are scheduled.

 - Lesson Format: All students receive a balanced musical education that includes training in sight reading, technique, musical creativity, theory, music history, performance, and, of course, the joy of playing!
 In addition, students have the opportunity to participate in monthly group “Studio Sessions” where even more learning goes on, and they are able to share their music and make new friends.
 We also hold two recitals each year, giving students both motivation, as well as a sense of achievement.

 Will my child have the opportunity to perform at recitals?

 Yes, the studio prepares two recitals each year: the annual Christmas Recital featuring holiday music and classics and the annual Spring Recital.
-All students 12th grade and below are expected to participate in the annual studio recitals.
+All students 12th grade and below are encouraged to participate in the annual studio recitals.
 (Adult students are strongly encouraged, but not required, to participate in recitals.)

 What if we have to miss a lesson?
 Do you offer make-ups?

 Your tuition reserves a specific time in our teaching schedule– teaching time that is dedicated to your child.
 Understandably, we cannot dedicate double lesson time to your child when you have a schedule conflict: Lesson time cannot be extended if a student is late, and missed lessons cannot be refunded.
 However, when possible, we do make every effort to accommodate a reschedule.
 Lessons may be made up in the form of group lessons.